Chas Gerretsen: Rediscovery

 In 2023, after several years of negotiations and with the help of the Dutch Embassy in Chile and others, the Chile part of his photo exhibition was moved to the Museum of Memory and Human Rights in Santiago and renamed: "Rebobinar, reimaginar, reportar" (Rewind, reimagine, report).
-In time for the commemoration of 50 years after the coup d'état of September 11, 1973: an exhibition of more than 800 of the images captured by the Dutch photographer in Chile in the months before and after the coup d'état, many of them never published before.
+In time for the commemoration of 50 years after the coup d'état of September 11, 1973: an exhibition of more than 800 of the images captured by the Dutch photographer in Chile in the months before, during and after the coup d'état, many of them never published before.
 At the emotional opening of his exhibition on August 18, he also introduced his photobook, 'Chile El archivo fotográfico 1973-74 (Chile The Photographic Archive 1973-74) Which became the number 1 non-fiction bestseller in Chile from 21-27 September, 2023.

 On November 11, 2023 the Spanish edition of "Chile the Photo Archive 1973-74" received the FELIFA International Award for the best published photobook.
 The book will be exhibited in over a dozen locations throughout Latin America in 2024/25.